Prep 30minBake 30minMakes 4-6 serves

 - You can also use just pork mince for this recipe.

 - You may find you need to use a little less or add a little more green curry paste depending on the brand you use as they can vary greatly in flavour and heat intensity.
-Keep also in mind what your childrens' flavour preferences as you don’t want to make it too hot for their sensitive tastebuds.
+Keep also in mind your childrens' flavour preferences as you don’t want to make it too hot for their sensitive tastebuds.